Orange-Cyberdefense/awesome-industrial-protocols/srcs/README.md

 Protocol data can be filtered:

 - Option `-V` displays the value of one specific field for each protocol.
-- Option `-F` displays the protocol avec value matching with the filter.
+- Option `-S` displays the protocol avec value matching with the search text.

 #### Add and modify a protocol